-The Group estimated the total amount of capital investments to address environmental concerns at its various subsidiaries at RUB 644 million as of December 31, 2015.
+The Group estimated the total amount of capital investments to address environmental concerns at its various subsidiaries at RUB 647 million and RUB 644 million as of December 31, 2016 and 2015, respectively.
 These amounts are not accrued in the consolidated financial statements until actual capital investments are made.